cncf/wg-serverless/whitepapers/serverless-overview/README.md

 **Function Graph/Workflow**

-A developer’s Serverless scenario usually involves definition of an Event, Function, Event-Function interaction and coordination between Functions.
+A developer’s Serverless scenario usually involves definition of an Event, Function, Event-Function interaction, and coordination between Functions.
 In some use cases, there are multiple Events and multiple Functions.
 A Function Graph/Workflow describes the Event-Function interaction and Function coordination.
 It provides a way for the user to specify what Events trigger what Functions, whether the Functions are executed in sequence or in parallel, transition between Functions, and how information is passed from one Function to the next Function in the workflow.
 Function Graphs can be viewed as a collection of workflow states and the transition between these states, with each state having its associated Events and Functions.
 An example of the Function Graph/Workflow is AWS’s step function.

 **Function Parameters**